sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-2.md

 }
 ```

+This copies all of shelljs' contents into the global namespace.
-Then I add the type for 'target' to the globals as well:
+Then add the type for 'target' to the globals as well:

 ```ts
 const target: {